0xPARC/0xparc-intro-book/src/ipa.typ

 We'll start by describing the goal of the general IPA protocol and how to implement it.,
-Then we'll show some use cases for IPA:
+Then we'll show some use cases for IPA.

-- Polynomial commitments in the style of KZG are a special case.
-- TODO: Problem 6 applications go here

 == Pitch: IPA allows verifying $c = sum a_i b_i$ without revealing $a_i$ and $b_i$